 During the exam, the medical professional will conduct the following tests:

 - Urine sample

-If you are older or requesting an excessively large coverage amount, the insurance company may require an EKG to assess your heart health further, but an EKG is rare.
-Please note, if you need an EKG, it’s essential to avoid all stimulants before the test, as this could skew your results.
+If you are older or requesting a substantial coverage amount, the insurance company may require an EKG to assess your heart health further, but an EKG is rare.
+Please note if you need an EKG, it’s essential to avoid all stimulants before the test, as this could skew your results.

 Beware of the fact that: